yuvaraj72/pythonblog/blog/README.md

 pythonblog
 =========

-A decently featured microblogging web application written in Python and Flask that I'm developing in my Flask Mega
+A decently featured microblogging web application written in Python and Flask .

 Running
 -------